-Searches of the area have been restricted through the years because of the harsh landscape, but the glacier has now receded, enabling the US military to search the site and confirm that Smith died in the crash, the Irish Independent reports.
+Searches of the area have been restricted through the years because of the harsh landscape, but the glacier has now receded, enabling the US military to search the site and confirm that Smith died in the crash.

 "They knew the general area where it had gone but because it was a glacier that the plane had crashed into, it wasn't possible to carry out any kind of proper search," said Amy Kiernan, who lives in Lavey and whose grandfather was Eugene's first cousin.

 "Granddad was always so proud of his cousin in America and he remembered when he first heard the plane had crashed.”

 Eugene Smith was born in Lavey, Co Cavan in 1913, but emigrated to the United States as a child, settling with his family in Wilmington, DE.
 Smith became a US citizen and joined the National Guard before going on active duty with the army.

 Read more: How Guinness saved Ireland in World War II

 In 1942, he was commissioned as a second lieutenant in the military police, investigating crimes committed during the war, and quickly moved up the ranks to become a lead investigator.

 In 1946, Smith brought court martial proceedings against three US officers who had stolen more than $30m worth of jewels and gold belonging to the the royal German Hesse family.